shankar-dh/Vertex-AI-Training-and-Serving/README.md

 - Ability to integrate with existing CI/CD workflows and toolchains.
 - Custom training logic and advanced machine learning experimentation that might not be supported by standard training options.

-Once you have configured all these steps run `python build.py` to build and deploy the model in the Vertex AI Platform.

 ## Continous Model retraining with Airflow
 ### Workflow Overview:<br><br>